HilaryDev/HilaryDev/README.md

     Krug.
     2. _"Responsive Web Design"_ by Ethan Marcotte (A Book Apart).

-- ⚡ **Fun fact:** I've won two heavy-weight bodybuilding competitions and I'm preparing to win more once the pandemic ends. :)
+- ⚡ **Fun fact:** I've won two bodybuilding competitions and I'm preparing to win more once the pandemic ends. :)

 - 💯 I'm always learning that which I cannot do, in order that